vincere-io/vincere-identity/README.md

 > https://YOUR_APP/redirect_uri?code=AUTHORIZATION_CODE&state=STATE

-*It is highly recommended that you have to store refresh_token securedly (you should store it on server-side, and use id_token in browsers).*
+*It is highly recommended that you have to store refresh_token securedly (for example server-side to avoid exposing it externally).*

 * ### Get tokens ###